conventional-commits/conventionalcommits.org/content/v1.0.0/index.md

 #### When you used a type *not* of the spec, e.g. `feet` instead of `feat`

-In a worst case scenario, it's not the end of the world if a commit lands that does not meet the conventional commit specification.
+In a worst case scenario, it's not the end of the world if a commit lands that does not meet the Conventional Commits specification.
 It simply means that commit will be missed by tools that are based on the spec.

-### Do all my contributors need to use the conventional commit specification?
+### Do all my contributors need to use the Conventional Commits specification?

 No!
 If you use a squash based workflow on Git lead maintainers can clean up the commit messages as they're merged—adding no workload to casual committers.
 A common workflow for this is to have your git system automatically squash commits from a pull request and present a form for the lead maintainer to enter the proper git commit message for the merge.